circleci/circleci-docs/jekyll/_cci2/google-auth.md

 *[Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) > Authenticating Google Cloud Platform*

+This document explains
+how to install and authenticate the Google Cloud SDK in your primary container.

+* TOC
+{:toc}

+## Overview

 Before you can use the `gcloud` command line tool with CircleCI, you must authenticate it.
 To do this,